-- (c) A Radiologist shall be paid pro rata 100% of the Arrangement A Private Practice Income Allowance for the total number of sessions for which the Radiologist is engaged. - (d) Private Practice Cost Allowance - (i) If a part-time Radiologist has demonstrated the incurrence of private practice costs outside the hospital, the practitioner shall be paid a Private Practice Cost Allowance on each session, up to and including 5 sessions.
-The prescribed allowance is payable from the first pay period on or after the specified date: - (aa) 1-Apr-07 \$77.09 - (ab) 1-Oct-07 \$79.40 and thereafter increased in line with general percentage salary adjustments contained in this Agreement as prescribed hereunder: - (ac) 1-Oct-08 \$81.79 - (ad) 1-Oct-09 \$84.24 - (ii) A Radiologist must demonstrate the incurrence of private practice costs annually. - (iii) No private practice cost allowance is payable for sessions which attract any shift or weekend penalty payment specified in this Agreement. - (7) Remuneration by way of piece rate. - (a) Radiologists shall be paid piece rates from the baseline earnings pool for 50% of the radiological services undertaken within the hospital. - (b) The employer shall pay each month one twelfth of the value of the baseline earnings pool into an account administered by a private accounting service appointed, subject to the employers agreement, by the radiologists employed at the hospital pursuant to this sub-clause.
-The cost of the private accounting service shall be bourn by the radiologists. - (c) The private accounting service shall act as agent for the employer in: - (i) Distributing the monthly payments to the radiologists in whatever proportion is agreed between the Employer and the radiologists.
-In the absence of any such agreement the disbursement shall be in the same proportion as the number of sessions each radiologist works during that month bears to the sum of all the sessions for which radiologists worked within the hospital during that month. - (ii) Withholding the relevant taxation from the distributed payments in accordance with Australian Taxation Office requirements. - (d) If the employer and the radiologists do not agree on the appointment or reappointment of a private accounting service the monthly payments shall be paid directly by the employer and the associated accounting costs shall be bourn by the employer. - (8) Additional piece rate remuneration if actual activity in any financial year exceeds certain limits. - (a) As soon as reasonably practicable after the end of each financial year the employer shall calculate what the value of the baseline earnings pool would have been if it had been calculated on the basis of actual radiological service activity during that financial year.
+- (ii) The allowance is increased in line with the general percentage salary adjustments - (iii) A Radiologist must demonstrate the incurrence of private practice costs annually. - (iv) No private practice cost allowance is payable for sessions which attract any shift or weekend penalty payment specified in this Agreement. - (7) Remuneration by way of piece rate. - (a) Radiologists shall be paid piece rates from the baseline earnings pool for 50% of the radiological services undertaken within the hospital. - (b) The employer shall pay each month one twelfth of the value of the baseline earnings pool into an account administered by a private accounting service appointed, subject to the employer's agreement, by the radiologists employed at the hospital pursuant to this subclause.
+The cost of the private accounting service shall be bourn by the radiologists.

-- (b) If the value derived under (a) above is greater than the previously established value of the baseline earnings pool, the employer shall top up the baseline earnings pool for that financial year by the difference between the two amounts. - (c) This provision does not apply if the actual number of radiological services undertaken during a financial year falls below 90% of the number of radiological services undertaken in the hospital during the 12 month period from 1 January 2006 to 31 December 2006.

-(9) Minimum staffing levels.
+- (c) The private accounting service shall act as agent for the employer in: - (i) Distributing the monthly payments to the radiologists in whatever proportion is agreed between the employer and the radiologists.
+In the absence of any such agreement the disbursement shall be in the same proportion as the number of sessions each radiologist works during that month bears to the sum of all the sessions for which radiologists worked within the hospital during that month. - (ii) Withholding the relevant taxation from the distributed payments in accordance with Australian Taxation Office requirements. - (d) If the employer and the radiologists do not agree on the appointment or reappointment of a private accounting service the monthly payments shall be paid directly by the employer and the associated accounting costs shall be bourn by the employer. - (8) Additional piece rate remuneration if actual activity in any financial year exceeds certain limits. - (a) As soon as reasonably practicable after the end of each financial year the employer shall calculate what the value of the baseline earnings pool would have been if it had been calculated on the basis of actual radiological service activity during that financial year. - (b) If the value derived under (a) above is greater than the previously established value of the baseline earnings pool, the employer shall top up the baseline earnings pool for that financial year by the difference between the two amounts. - (c) This provision does not apply if the actual number of radiological services undertaken during a financial year falls below 90% of the number of radiological services undertaken in the hospital during the 12 month period from 1 January 2009 to 31 December 2009. - (9) Minimum staffing levels.